 If the results of the Phase I Assessment raise contamination concerns, the engineering company might recommend further steps, such as performing a phase II environmental site assessment (a "Phase II Assessment").

 One of the first things investigated during a Phase I Assessment is the physical state of the land.
-The engineers will walk through the property, looking for any evidence of wells, chemicals, spills, or anything else that might indicate previous use of contaminants.
+The engineers will walk the property, looking for any evidence of wells, chemicals, spills, or anything else that might indicate previous use of contaminants.
 If, for example, the physical inspection reveals a gully out in the woods scattered with, old, empty pesticide barrels, this would be a red flag indicating that a previous owner might have contaminated the land.

 A Phase I Assessment also usually involves a review of the historical records and other evidence relating to the land's prior uses.
 For example, if a Phase I Assessment reveals that a gas station previously existed on the land, the Phase I report might advise a Phase II Assessment to test the soils for petroleum contamination.

 A Phase I Assessment also typically includes a search of state and federal environmental databases.
-These may contain information about previous environmental violations or environmental incidents relating to the land and adjacent properties.
-If the database shows a report of a previous chemical spill on the land, for example, you’d want to look deeper to determine whether a thorough clean up ensued.
+These might contain information about previous environmental violations or environmental incidents relating to the land and adjacent properties.
+If the database shows a report of a previous chemical spill on the land, for example, you'd want to look deeper to determine whether a thorough clean up ensued.
 Or, you might order soils tests to find out whether the land is still contaminated.

 Interviews with current and previous owners of the land and adjacent properties are another tactic commonly employed during a Phase I Assessment.
 Sometimes, previous uses not apparent on inspection or discovered in the records are revealed during such conversations.
 The more information about the property, the better.